physshen/academic_pages/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Emergent phenomena in strongly correlated electron systems including topology, superconductivity and magnetism
+- Strongly correlated electron systems
-- Design, craft and control material platforms on the atomic level via tear-and-stack technique or epitaxial growth
-- Harness the power of STM to visualize exotic electronic states in moiré graphene and TMDC materials
+- Moiré graphene and TMDC materials
-- Unconventional superconductors and topological superconductivity
+- Unconventional superconductors

 # Education to show in About widget
 education: